onqtam/headjack/src/information_ecology.md

     - account reach can be down-regulated through opaque techniques like [shadow banning](https://shadowban.yuzurisa.com/)
     - accounts can be removed subjectively (case in point: earlier Twitter accounts tracking Nancy Pelosi's public stock trades)
 - There is no way for users to "fork" a Reddit community if they no longer agree with the way moderation is happening - they have to recreate a new subreddit from scratch.
 - There is no market for solving certain types of spam such as financial scams - Twitter & YouTube are riddled with templatized messages and their internal [vertically integrated](TODO.md#vertical-integration-vs-specialization--competition) teams are unable to deal with yet another problem in a world-class manner.
-In an open system such as e-mail the competition & innovation for solving spam has been tremendous.
+In an open system such as email the competition & innovation for solving spam has been tremendous.

 <!-- Think of all the ethnic, religious, political & corporate disputes that would never have existed if we had a ledger of record with all documents, events & human knowledge tied to identity & reputation with cryptographic certainty. -->